ajparsons/everypoliticianR/README.md

 EveryPolitician data contains info on when someone was elected.
 By joining the membership information for a specific term with the people table, you can get a value for age when they were elected.

+The approx_date function corrects for when the date is incomplete, and has only the year (1971) or month (1971-05).
+In these cases those dates would be expanded to '1971-01-01' and '1971-05-01'.

 This example looks to see if there is a significant difference in age between Labour and Conservative MPs in the 2017 Parliament:

 ```R